learlab/cfa-transformers/README.md

 ## Using this repository

 This repository is tested with Python version 3.10.
-It has the following package dependencies:

-- pandas
-- seaborn
-- datasets
-- transformers
-- scikit-learn
-- torch
-- captum
-- wandb

-To install these dependencies, run the following command:
+To install the dependencies, run the following command:

 `pip install -r requirements.txt`